Amazon VPC: Designing Isolated Network Architectures on AWS

 --vpc-id vpc-xxxxx

-# Delete Internet Gateway
+Delete an Internet Gateway

 aws ec2 delete-internet-gateway --internet-gateway-id igw-xxxxx

-# Delete Subnet
+Delete a Subnet

 aws ec2 delete-subnet --subnet-id subnet-xxxxx

-# Delete Security Group
+Delete a Security Group

 aws ec2 delete-security-group --group-id sg-xxxxx